-Criterion 4 will only apply until 31 August 2018 as, after this date, all eligible children will have left St Michael's CofE (Aided) Infant School
+Criterion 4 will only apply until 31 August 2019 as, after this date, all eligible children will have left St Michael's CofE (Aided) Infant School ii) Earlswood Junior School:

-- d) Reigate & Banstead

-- i) Banstead Community Junior School:

 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children attending Banstead Infant School

 - 4. Siblings not admitted under 3 above

 - 5. Any other children

-Criterion 3 will only apply until 31 August 2018 as, after this date, all eligible children will have left Banstead Infant School iii) Meath Green Junior
+Criterion 3 will only apply until 31 August 2019 as, after this date, all eligible children will have left Banstead Infant School iii) Meath Green Junior

-- ii) Earlswood Junior School:

-- 1. Looked after and previously looked after children

-- 2. Exceptional social/medical need

-- 3. Children attending Earlswood Infant School

-- 4. Siblings not admitted under 3 above

-- 5. Children for whom Earlswood Junior School is the nearest to their home address

-- 6. Any other children
+- 1. Looked after and previously looked after children - 2.
+Exceptional social/medical need - 3.
+Children attending Earlswood Infant School - 4.
+Siblings not admitted under 3 above - 5.
+Children for whom Earlswood Junior School is the nearest to their home address - 6.
+Any other children

-Criterion 3 will only apply until 31 August 2018 as, after this date, all eligible children will have left Earlswood Infant School iv) Reigate Priory School
+Criterion 3 will only apply until 31 August 2019 as, after this date, all eligible children will have left Earlswood Infant School iv) Reigate Priory School